nowshad-hasan/interview-preparation/preparations/java.md

 * <b>Difference between ‘throw’ and ‘throws’ in Java Exception Handling?</b></br>

-    `throw` keyword is used to throw Exception from any method or static block whereas `throws` is used to indicate that which Exception can possibly be thrown by this method.</br>
+    The `throw` keyword is used to throw Exception from any method or static block whereas `throws` is used to indicate that which Exception can possibly be thrown by this method.</br>
    Read more: [Beginnersbook](https://beginnersbook.com/2013/04/difference-between-throw-and-throws-in-java/), [GeeksforGeeks 1](https://www.geeksforgeeks.org/throw-throws-java/), [GeeksforGeeks 2](https://www.geeksforgeeks.org/difference-between-throw-and-throws-in-java/)

+* <b>Error Vs Exception</b> [GeeksforGeeks](https://www.geeksforgeeks.org/errors-v-s-exceptions-in-java/), [JavaConceptOfTheDay](https://javaconceptoftheday.com/difference-between-error-vs-exception-in-java/)

 ### Others